subschema/subschema/Readme.md

 ##Fieldsets
 Fieldsets wrap sets of fields.
 This allows for grouping of elements.
 By Default the FieldSetTemplate template is used, and if a different FieldSetTemplate is defined in a  loader that will be used.
+FieldSet's can now take any other property defined in their template.

 Fieldsets can be nested within each other allowing for fine grained grouping of types.